-Qualitative Method Quantitative Method

-- Methods include focus group, in - Surveys

-depth interviews and reviews.

-- Primarily inductive process used - Primarily deductive process used

-to test formulate theory. to prespecified concepts,

-constructs and Hypothesis the

-make up a theory.
+Qualitative Method Qualitative Method - Methods include focus group, in depth - Surveys interviews and reviews. - Primarily inductive process used to - Primarily deductive process used to test formulate theory. prespecified concepts, constructs and Hypothesis the make up a theory.

-- More Subjective: describe a problem or condition from the point of view of those experiencing it. - Text based. - In depth information in few cases - - Unstructured or semi-structured response Options. - No statistical test used. - These can be valid and reliable: Largely depends on skills and vigour of the researcher. - Time expenditure lighter in planning but heavier in analysis phase. - Less generalizable.
+- More Subjective: describe a problem - More Objective : provides objective or condition from the point of view of effects of a program on a problem or those experiencing it. condition. - Text based. - In depth information in few cases - Number based. - Less in depth but more breadth of information across - Unstructured or semi-structured alargenumberofcases. response Options. - Fixed response options. - No statistical test used. - These can be valid and reliable: - Statistical test used.
+Largely depends on skills and vigour - These can be valid and reliable: of the researcher.
+Largely depends on measurement - Time expenditure lighter in planning but devices or instruments used. heavier in analysis phase. - Time expenditure heavier on planning - Less generalizable. lighter in analysis.
+Quantitative Method - Surveys - More generalizable.